 4. Before there was Marie Kondo, there was Fly Lady and she's still relevant!

 Since becoming an empty-nester again (my daughter, son-in-law and grandbaby moved out at the end of the summer) I have been on a quest to organize, purge and develop good housekeeping systems.
 Last month I was going through my files doing a purge, and I came across my "Fly Lady" notebook from almost twenty years ago.
 Have you heard of her?
 Just like Marie Kondo has the tag line "does it spark joy?"
 Fly Lady's saying is "shine your sink."
 Marla Cilley, aka the Fly Lady, teaches that if a sink is empty and shiny, then you'll be motivated to clean the rest of your kitchen which spills over into the rest of your home.
 It makes me think of the children's book If You Give a Mouse a Cookie.
 Completing one small task has a way of making us want to be more productive.
 I smiled looking back over the notes I had printed off and bound and thought back to those crazy days when I had four busy, MESSY kids at home.
 I did my best but looking back I wish I had learned how to let go of more stuff since it is difficult to organize clutter.
 UGH.
-You can find out more about the Fly Lady system on her website.
+You can find out more about the Fly Lady system on her website.5.
+We're learning a new rhythm to Empty-Nesting.

 The first time we became empty-nesters, we were getting used to being back in the Pacific Northwest and we both had new jobs.
 After that we were busy moving to our current house, planning weddings, having kids move in and preparing for our first grandchild.